Most business owners come to me wanting a simple answer to this question.

 - Focus Ads on high-competition terms

-- Leverage SEO data for Ads optimization
+- Leverage SEO data to optimize Ads

 - Create synergy between both channels